This post may contain affiliate links. Read the full disclosure

 If you love animals, then a Punta Cana Monkeyland trip is a must do!!
 In April, we visited Punta Cana in the Dominican Republic for the first time and could not resist a visit to Monkeyland.

 The Dominican Republic is not somewhere that was on our must see list previously.
-In fact, the Caribbean as a whole is an area I'm not overly familiar with, since it is halfway around the world from Australia and we are close to a lot of other glorious islands and beach destinations, however it's a beautiful place and Punta Cana is a tropical paradise!
+In fact, the Caribbean as a whole is an area I’m not overly familiar with, since it is halfway around the world from Australia and we are close to a lot of other glorious islands and beach destinations, however it’s a beautiful place and Punta Cana is a tropical paradise, perfect for family vacations!